collocations.org

 take

-The front coach of the train took the full impact of the crash.
+The front of the bus took the full impact of the crash.

 A well-designed sports shoe should absorb the impact on the 28 bones in each foot.